prasannajeet/NewsAPI-Kotlin-Wrapper-Lib/README.md

 # NewsAPI-Kotlin-Wrapper-Lib
- A wrapper library to let any android application acccess the NewsAPI
+ A wrapper library to let any android application access the NewsAPI